Freedom Is Not About Speaking up but Choosing When to Be Silent

 The impulse to take the most basic actions originate in the brain at least a full second before we consciously are aware.
 Daniel Kahneman describes in his book Thinking, Fast and Slow the unconscious mind may control far more of our conscious decision making than we ever imagined.

-‘Determination’ versus ‘free will’ is one of the greatest debates around the notion of freedom.
+‘Determination’ versus ‘free will’ is one of the most significant debates around the notion of freedom.

-According to free will, a person is responsible for their own actions.
+According to free will, a person is responsible for her/ his own actions.

 The determinist approach suggests that all behavior is caused by preceding factors — thus, predictable.